AJR: 2022–2024: The Maybe Man

 On April 22, 2022, the band announced that a new song would be released before the OK Orchestra Tour resumed.
 AJR signed to Mercury Records/Republic Records in May 2022, and officially released the song "I Won't" through the label on July 29 with an accompanying music video.
 On November 12, the band released a video teaser announcing their new album, abbreviated as TMM, and released the follow-up single "The DJ Is Crying for Help" on November 18.
 On January 27, 2023, Quinn XCII released "Too Late", featuring AJR.
 The song appeared as track 7 on Quinn's fifth studio album, The People's Champ.
 The single came after the cancellation of 2020's Everything Everywhere Tour, which both artists would have performed alongside each other.

 On April 21, 2023, the band released the album's third single, "The Dumb Song".
 The next day, a music video was released detailing the events of the one-and-a-half-year-long process of creating the song.
 The band surprise released a lyric video for a new song titled "God Is Really Real" on July 3, detailing the brothers' relationship with their father, Gary, who was terminally ill at the time of its release.
 The band announced later that day that Gary had died.
 On August 28, AJR announced the album's title, The Maybe Man, with a release date of November 3.
-The album's tracklist and artwork was revealed on September 12, and the band released the fifth and final single from the album, "Yes I'm a Mess", on September 29, with a music video released on October 25.
+The album's track list and artwork was revealed on September 12, and the band released the fifth and final single from the album, "Yes I'm a Mess", on September 29, with a music video released on October 25.
 On October 11, 2023, AJR announced that the release date of The Maybe Man had been delayed by one week to November 10.
 On November 8, 2023, AJR announced The Maybe Man Tour, the band's first arena tour, beginning in 2024.

 On May 24, 2024, the band released an acoustic version of the song "Inertia".
 The accompanying music video, filmed at VyStar Veterans Memorial Arena in Jacksonville, Florida, was released the day after.
 The video features AJR, Arnetta Johnson, and Ginny Luke sitting in one section of the arena, towards the front, with a spotlight on the band members.

-On November 4, 2024, AJR released a YouTube video, called "AJR - The Making of The Maybe Man Tour" which details information about how the tour was created and rehearsed.
+On November 4, 2024, AJR released a YouTube video, called "AJR – The Making of The Maybe Man Tour" which details information about how the tour was created and rehearsed.
 The video features the band as well as several members of the tour's production.
-Directed by Austin Roa, a photographer/videographer for the band, the video shows the processess of lighting, sound design, and designing comedic parts of the show, as well as the finale.
+Directed by Austin Roa, a photographer/videographer for the band, the video shows the processes of lighting, sound design, and designing comedic parts of the show, as well as the finale.